Belfast Hidden Tours explore the city's art, history, politics and culture by walking the streets, meeting local people and enjoying the craic!

 Learn about Belfast's history as a centre of trade, industry and culture through the ages.
 From its role in the formation of the United Irishmen and the 1798 Rebellion, to the horrific loss of life during the Belfast Blitz of 1941 and the 30 years leading up to the Good Friday Peace Agreement of 1998, locally known as The Troubles.

-Tours run Monday – Sunday, at 10am and 12pm.
-Tickets priced at £10 and are available from the Visit Belfast Welcome Centre.
+There are a range of tours available at various times throughout the week.
+Tickets are priced at £10 and are available from the Visit Belfast Welcome Centre.

 Why choose Belfast Hidden Tours